octimot/StoryToolkitAI/README.md

 _Note: when selecting "transcribe+translate" as "task", the tool will add both a transcription and a translation job to the queue, as if you selected them individually.
 The translation will not use the previous transcription process results at all, so this means that the process will take 2x the processing time._

+Starting with version 0.16.16, we added a setting called "Initial Prompt".
+This is useful if you want the transcription algorithm to adopt a certain style (for eg. separating speaker sentences, or using caps after punctuation), or even prime it to use certain names (for eg. "Helena" instead of "Elena"), or avoid rookie mistakes (for eg. showing "Hey, Wood!" instead of "Heywood").
+The default prompt separates speaker sentences and uses caps after punctuation.
+Remember: this is kind of like telling your assistant editor "do that", but it's up to them if they want to follow your instructions or not - welcome to the wonderful world of AI.
+This feature is super experimental - it might even accept instructions like "separate speakers" or "make me coffee", but you have to try it on your own.

 ### Linking Transcriptions to Timelines
 In the transcription window, the "Link" button will attach the transcription to the currently opened timeline in